taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 # Redux Patterns, Techniques and Best Practices

 There are several patterns and best practices that you can apply in a Redux application.
 I will go through a handful of them to point you in the right direction.
 However, the evolving patterns and best practices around the ecosystem are changing all the time.
-You want to read more about these topics on your own.
+You will want to read more about these topics on your own.

 ## Using JavaScript ES6

 So far, you have written your Redux code mostly in JavaScript ES5.
 Redux is inspired by the functional programming paradigm and uses a lot of its concepts: immutable data structures and pure functions.
-When using Redux in your scaling application, you will find yourself often using pure functions that solve only one problem.
+When using Redux in your scaling application, you will often find yourself using pure functions that solve only one problem.
 For instance, an action creator only returns an action object, a reducer only returns the new state and a selector only returns derived properties.
-You will embrace this mental model and use it in Redux agnostic code too.
+You will embrace this mental model and use it in Redux agnostic code, too.
 You will see yourself more often using functions that only solve one problem, using higher order functions to return reusable functions and compose functions into each other.
 You will move toward a functional programming style with Redux.

 JavaScript ES6 and beyond complements the functional programming style in JavaScript perfectly.
-You only have to look at the following example to understand how much more concise higher order functions can be written with JavaScript ES6 arrow functions.
+You only have to look at the following example to understand how much more concisely higher order functions can be written with JavaScript ES6 arrow functions.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~